Climate Action and Net Zero (CANZ)

 The subgroup members include representatives from a range of local institutions, including Hartpury University & College, Forest of Dean District Council, Two Rivers Housing, and many local independent businesses, all passionate about seeing a greener Forest of Dean.

-Projects the CANZ subgroup are overseeing include the Forest Business Climate Charter, the upcoming ForestCollab tool (formerly known as the FACCT Tool, this was a FEP led initiative to encourage collaboration and reduce wastage in the Forest of Dean - watch this space for more on ForestCollab, and the Forest Biosphere application.
+Projects the CANZ subgroup are overseeing include the Forest Business Climate Charter and the ForestCollab tool (formerly known as the FACCT Tool), a FEP led initiative to encourage collaboration and reduce wastage in the Forest of Dean - watch this space for more on ForestCollab, and the Forest Biosphere application.

 Chairing this subgroup is local sustainability expert David Trevelyan, founder of SustainYou business consultancy.
 David is involved in a number of various projects across the district and county, both as a representative of FEP and a private businesses, including taking part in an interview by the Countryside and Community Research Institute (CCRI) as part of their study around the resilience of rural electricity connections.
 This project is designed to ensure rural communities like the Forest of Dean do not get left behind as the country advances towards net zero due to the unique challenges districts like ours face, such as low population density or older buildings complicating retrofit.
 Find out more about this project here or join the subgroup to keep up to date.